-We recently had someone asking us what a creative virtual assistant is.
+We recently had someone ask us what a creative virtual assistant is.
 But talking about a virtual assistant can sound a bit Greek.
-Let’s strip the jargon, and explain what a virtual assistant is, and more so, what a virtual creative assistant is.
+Let’s strip the jargon and explain what a virtual assistant is and, more so, what a virtual creative assistant is.

 Defining the term ‘virtual assistant’

-In most cases though, these assistants have specialized in a certain field.
-The benefit of hiring a virtual assistant relates mostly to the cost.
+In most cases, though, these assistants have specialized in a particular field.
+The benefit of hiring a virtual assistant relates mainly to the cost.
 Because these assistants work as consultants, the business owner does not pay medical insurance, taxes, pension contributions, or any benefits.

 Is a virtual assistant the same as an employee?

 As a staffing solution, they can fill the position of an onsite employee; however, they do not receive the benefits of an employee.
-For any progressive business, a virtual assistant is tremendously advantageous for any progressive business, especially in cost savings.
+A virtual assistant is tremendously advantageous for any progressive business, especially in cost savings.

 Your virtual creative assistant

-Virtual creative assistants have a great eye for design.
-Being creative, they are well versed in the various online platforms.
+Virtual creative assistants have an excellent eye for design.
+Being creative, they are well versed in the various online platforms and will have good computer skills.
 Their skills will depend on their preferred focus areas.

 Roles of a creative virtual assistant